Sarah S. Prescott

 Sarah has taught a course on employment litigation at the University of Michigan Law School and frequently lectures on employment law issues.
 Recent speaking engagements have involved the ADA, the Fair Labor Standards Act, LGBT rights, avoiding claims of immunity from suit, Michigan’s Whistleblower Protection Act, and the Family Medical Leave Act.
 Sarah has been asked to testify a number of times for worker-friendly changes to Michigan law in Lansing, and she helped write and lobby for the first amendment to Michigan’s anti-discrimination statute in over 20 years.

 Sarah is a member of the Bars of Michigan, Washington D.C., and California.
-She is admitted to practice in the Eastern District of Michigan, the 6th Circuit U.S. Court of Appeals, and the Federal Tax Court.
+She is admitted to practice in the Eastern District of Michigan, the Western District of Michigan, the 6th Circuit U.S. Court of Appeals, and the Federal Tax Court.